 Every year on June 21, thousands of people come to the English town of Salisbury and head to one of the most famous historical buildings of the British Isles — the Stonehenge near-horizon Observatory.
 There they wait for the dawn to make sure once again: the Sun rises on the day of the summer solstice at exactly the point that our ancient ancestors “marked”.

-In fact, it is not necessary to spend the night at Stonehenge on the night of June 21-22.
-Almost at the same point on the horizon, our luminary will appear both a day earlier and a day later.
-According to the classical definition of the solstice, it occurs when the declination of the center of the solar disk reaches a maximum.
-A few days before this moment, it changes slightly, and practically does not affect the position of the sunset place.
+So it is not necessary to spend the night at Stonehenge on the night of June 21-22.
+Day earlier or day later our star will appear at almost the same point on the horizon.
+For about a week around the moment when the declination of the center of the solar disk reaches its maximum, it changes very slow and has virtually no effect on the position of the sunset.
 So is it possible to see the solstice with the naked eye?

 Insidious Disk